kevinmcaleer/kevsrobots.com/source/micropython/03_installing_micropython.md

 ![Screenshot of the Thonny download page](assets/thonny.png){:class="img-fluid w-50 shadow-lg"}

-Screenshot of the Thonny download page{:.caption}
+Screenshot of the Thonny download page
+{:.caption}

 ---